Your Support Matters

 Leading has special rewards.
 Perhaps you are new to Pender, or you have deep roots on the islands.
 Either way, if you have skills and expertise to bring to the table and could take on a role that furthers our strategic plan, we’d love to hear from you. pendermuseum@shaw.ca

 We currently have a group of more than 20 volunteer hosts who welcome and share their knowledge with museum visitors during weekend open hours and at special events.
-Most hosts typically team up with another person to cover a 3-hour shift.
-Orientation and training is provided, along with an annual recognition event where hosts spend an enjoyable time meeting one another and the Board. pendermuseum@shaw.ca
+Most hosts volunteer on their own or team up with another person to cover a 3-hour shift.
+Orientation and training is provided, and we match you with an experienced volunteer until you know the ropes.
+An annual recognition event provides an enjoyable time for volunteers to meet one another and the Board. pendermuseum@shaw.ca

 The museum is charting new directions involving major projects.
 If you have background in grant writing or knowledge of cultural granting organizations, please get in touch. pendermuseum@shaw.ca